ryanauscoll/water-assistant/README.md

 <h2>Software</h2>

 The software part of the project was developed on a MacBook Pro M1.
-NeoVim was used as a text editor for the programming part and the system terminal to install the operating system and compile the code on the card.
+NeoVim was used as a text editor for the programming part and the system terminal was used to install the operating system and compile the code on the card.

 The software used are:
   - Mecrisp Stellaris